 The tax liability applies irrespective of how long the Notes have been owned and the number of Notes that have been redeemed or realised.
 Gains are taxable as ordinary income in the year of redemption/realisation, and losses can be deducted from ordinary income in the year of redemption/realisation.
-The Norwegian tax rate on ordinary income is 24 per cent (with effect from the fiscal year 2017).
+The Norwegian tax rate on ordinary income is 23 per cent, or 25 per cent for financial institutions.